gigacodedev/gigacodedev/technology/cybersecurity/in-the-wild-abusing-jwt-encoding.md

 ## Understanding the Technique

 {% hint style="info" %}
-Already familiar with JWTs?[ Jump ahead to when we get back to our detection!](in-the-wild-abusing-jwt-encoding.md#our-phishing-url)
+Already familiar with JWTs?[Jump ahead to when we get back to our detection!](in-the-wild-abusing-jwt-encoding.md#our-phishing-url)
 {% endhint %}

 ### What's a JWT anyways?